-Expats moving with kids to Abu Dhabi will find themselves one of the many foreign families that have come to settle in this former desert outpost.
+Expats moving to Abu Dhabi with kids will find themselves one of the many foreign families that have come to settle in this former desert outpost.

-Whereas Dubai has the reputation of being a tourist magnet, teeming with single young wannabes who love shopping and clubbing, Abu Dhabi is where those youngsters are likely to move to when they finally settle down.
+Whereas Dubai has the reputation of being a tourist magnet, teeming with single young visitors who love shopping and clubbing, Abu Dhabi is where those youngsters are likely to move to when they finally settle down.

 Evening picnics are a great way to enjoy the outdoors without the sunburn, and offer a good opportunity to meet the locals who favour these areas during dusk.

 In the summer, the extreme heat limits entertainment options to indoor play areas in shopping malls, St Andrews Playgroup and television.
 Yas Waterworld is another great option to beat the heat and offers something for the whole family with water slides, static surfing waves, shops and restaurants.
 Most expats go home for the months of July and August.

-Parent networks in Abu DhabiThe main lifeline for parents in the emirate is Abu Dhabi Mums, a parent's network that offers information on playgroups, membership discounts, and opportunities to partake in pool swim meets, join in horseback riding and to borrow toys and books from library collections.
-They also organise nights out at local bars on ladies nights, where the bubbly is free.
+The main lifeline for parents in the emirate is Abu Dhabi Mums, a Facebook parents network that offers information on playgroups, membership discounts and opportunities to partake in pool swim meets, join in horseback riding and to borrow toys and books from library collections.
+They also organise social events for parents to enjoy a night out.

 Other playgroups are held at St Andrews Church on Mondays, Wednesdays and Thursdays.
 For a small fee, children can enjoy the toys, and snack and drink while parents mingle.

 Expat parents should keep in mind that most of these groups are run by volunteers, so chipping in with bits of one's own time and money is greatly appreciated.

-Challenges for parents in Abu DhabiPlaygrounds are a regular point of frustration and seem unlikely to have been designed by parents; there are often no toddler swings, and rarely shade or benches for parents to rest on.
+Playgrounds are a regular point of frustration and seem unlikely to have been designed by parents; there are often no toddler swings, and rarely shade or benches for parents to rest on.

 Expat parents may also find it especially strange that random passers-by are interested in photographing their kids.
 There is no need to be concerned by the request, but how one responds is a personal choice.